-- 4.1 In the reporting year April 2012 to March 2013 473 net additional dwellings were completed in Exeter.
-This is 127 dwellings below the target of 600 dwellings per annum.
-This shortfall is largely due to an initial lag in build out rates on a number of larger housing schemes within the strategic allocations. - 4.2 At least 12,000 dwellings are planned to be delivered in Exeter over the plan period 2006 to 2026.
-As at April 2013 a total of 4,414 dwellings have been completed in the city, equating to an over provision of about 214 since the start of the plan period.
+4.1 In the reporting year April 2014 to March 2015 753 net additional dwellings were completed in Exeter.
+This is 153 dwellings above the target of 600 dwellings per annum.
+A significant proportion of the Strategic Allocations at Newcourt and Monkerton already have outline or full permission and a number of schemes are already under construction.
+The 153 dwelling over provision reflects the fact that the build out rates on a number of the larger housing schemes are picking up.

+4.2 At least 12,000 dwellings are planned to be delivered in Exeter over the plan period 2006 to 2026.
+As at April 2015 a total of 5722 dwellings have been completed in the city, equating to an over provision of about 322 since the start of the plan period.

-4.3 Figure 1 sets out the annual dwellings delivered (split between major and minor sites) between 2006 and 2013.
+4.3 Figure 1 sets out the annual dwellings delivered (split between major and minor sites) between 2006 and 2014.